kyrafetter/ai-image-detector/README.md

 ### 4 - Train Test Split Using Tensorflow ImageDataGenerator: <br>

 We will use the Tensorflow ImageDataGenerator to perform our 80-20 train test split.
-The ImageDataGenerator will also be set with configurations for binary classfication, normalization, and 1024 by 1024 sizing (post padding the images), to streamline our data splitting and preprocessing steps.
+The ImageDataGenerator will also be set with configurations for binary classfication, normalization, and 128x128 sizing (post padding the images), to streamline our data splitting and preprocessing steps.
 We will then build our CNN using Tensorflow. <br>